hanscappelle/zerong-webapp/README.md

 your zero login (the one used in the official zero app that is linked to your bike) you can query your motorcycles cloud data in a generic way.

+The app is hosted using firebase and available at https://zerong-a5759.web.app/

 Below example is 12V battery voltage over time.
 The current version of this app will fetch data for the last 20 days.